Verse of tabligh: Sunni view

 Sunni scholars proffer various theories about the verse of tabligh.
 Possibly because the verse is placed in the context of a critical discussion of the People of the Book (adherents of earlier monotheistic faiths, ahl al-kitab), some Sunni authors conclude that Muhammad was hesitant to convey this criticism.
 Such is the view of al-Tabari, a prominent Sunni exegete.
 Alternatively, the Sunni exegete al-Zamakhshari suggests that the verse equates concealing any part of the divine revelations with concealing all of it and includes a tradition in which Muhammad is threatened with divine punishment in that case.
 A similar view is voiced by al-Baydawi, another Sunni exegete.
 Muhammad's wife Aisha may have considered this verse as evidence of his faithfulness in transmitting the divine revelations.

 The promised protection in this verse has led some to conclude that Muhammad at times feared the reaction to his messages.
 A Sunni tradition alleges that Muhammad hid parts of the revelations in Mecca but was ordered by this verse to reveal them when the Muslim community strengthened.
 Yet other reports claim that Muhammad had bodyguards until the verse of tabligh assured his safety.
 Some other reports collected by the Sunni exegetes al-Tabari and al-Qurtubi link this verse to the story of a Bedouin Arab who reportedly attempted to kill an unguarded Muhammad, although a similar explanation is also given for verse 5:11 of the Quran.
 Another Sunni view is that Muhammad was afraid of the Quraysh tribe.

-A few Sunni authors link this verse to the spiritual merits of Ali and the Ghadir Khumm, while some others link this verse to Muhammad's sermon at Arafat, a few days before the Ghadir Khumm.
+A small number of Sunni commentators link this verse to the spiritual merits of Ali and the Ghadir Khumm, while some others link this verse to Muhammad's sermon at Arafat, a few days before the Ghadir Khumm.
 Similar to the Shia, these authors associate the verse of tabligh with the final directives issued by Muhammad.
-The Islamic philosopher Hossein Nasr and his coauthors view as most plausible such a link between the verse of tabligh and the events that followed the Farewell Pilgrimage, including the Ghadir Khumm.
-Their justification is that chapter (sura) five of the Quran is often associated with Muhammad's final years in Medina, while verses 1–11 of this sura are specifically linked to the Farewell Pilgrimage by many authorities.